mantidproject/mantid/docs/source/interfaces/Indirect_DataReduction.rst

   Sets the integration range over the peak in :math:`meV`

 Scale Factor
-  Override the calculated scale factor
+  Factor to scale the intensities with

 ISIS Diagnostics
 ----------------